TZstatsADS/fall2022-project1-Chengminghe/doc/README.md

-# ADS Project 1:  R Notebook on the history of philosophy
+# ADS Project 1:  Compare rationalism and empiricism by text mining

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the the Rmd file and its corresponding html, namely `project1.Rmd` and `project1.html`.